easavin/ag-mcp/AURAVANT_EXTENSION_SETUP.md

 ### Immediate
 1. Set your Extension credentials in `.env`
+2. Publish your Extension in Auravant Developer Space
-2. Run the test script to verify setup
+3. Run the test script to verify setup
-3. Test the UI connection flow
+4. Test the UI connection flow

 ### Production Deployment
 1. Set Extension credentials in production environment
-2. Share Extension with users for installation
+2. Ensure Extension is published and available to users
 3. Monitor Extension user adoption
-4. Provide support for both authentication methods
+4. Provide support documentation for users

 ### Enhancement Opportunities
 1. **Auto-sync**: Automatically connect users who install Extension